Graduate Fellowships and Scholarships

 |National Aeronautics and Space Administration: NASA Aeronautics Scholarship Program

 The National Aeronautics and Space Administration (NASA) offer fellowships to students in their undergraduate and graduate careers.
-Students awarded scholarships will be provided the opportunity for two 8 to 10 week internships performing aeronautical research at a NASA center during the first two years they are enrolled in the program.

 |National Consortium for Graduate Degrees for Minorities is Engineering and Science (GEM)